Body Language Mirroring

 Say: “It can be exciting when friends say something at the same time, but challenging to wait your turn to speak again and share more.
 Being a good friend means taking turns talking and listening to each other.
 When we work together in communicating, we are able to have the most fun.”

-Need Something More Engaging And Effective For A Few Students?
+Need Something More Engaging For Your Students?

-You can use Centervention’s online SEL programs for free for 30 days!
+Explore Centervention’s evidence-based, online SEL interventions with your students free for 30 days!